-Whether you are a Patent Owner in need of representation to defend your patent, or you wish to challenge a patent that has already been granted, we offer in-depth consultation on the various post-grant procedures available and can advise you on the best course of action.
+Whether you are a patent owner in need of representation to defend your patent, or you wish to challenge a patent that has already been granted, we offer in-depth consultation on the various post-grant procedures available and can advise you on the best course of action.

 Inter partes review is a proceeding to challenge the patentability of one or more claims in a patent on the basis of specific grounds, and only after nine months of the patent’s issuance.
-Learn more.

 Ex parte reexamination is a proceeding in which any person (third party or patent owner) may request reexamination of a U.S. Patent based on one or more prior patents or printed publications.
-Learn more.

 Covered business method reviews apply to financial product or service patents and can only be filed by a Petitioner who has been sued or charged with infringement.
-Learn more.

 Reissue applications allow the Patent Owner to correct an error in an issued patent.
 The Patent Owner may address a failure to fully claim the scope of the invention in a broadening reissue, or may narrow the scope of the claims in a narrowing reissue.